Women Making Waves in the Cider World: Two Broads Ciderworks

 Cider Culture: Lots of people enjoy cider … what inspired you to turn that enjoyment into making cider?

 Morgan Murphy: I was into home-brewing beer back when we first met.
 Though I was primarily a brewer, every fall we’d make cider.
-We travelled to Spain and France in 2003 and 2004 because flights were super-cheap.
+We traveled to Spain and France in 2003 and 2004 because flights were super-cheap.
 We were exposed to Spanish and French cider and realized there was a lot more exciting stuff happening there versus the macro cider, sweetened stuff [in the US].

 Maggie Przybylski: Morgan and I would go every fall to this small orchard in this little microclimate area in San Luis Obispo county called See Canyon.
-There were orchards there with all these heirloom apples that we’d never heard of, we’d buy 5-gallon gallons of juice to ferment.
+There were orchards there with all these heirloom apples that we’d never heard of, we’d buy five-gallon gallons of juice to ferment.

-Morgan: For awhile, we wanted to start a brewery, but we realized that there are enough breweries.
+Morgan: For a while, we wanted to start a brewery, but we realized that there are enough breweries.
 As we got older, we didn’t drink as much beer and started enjoying wine and cider more.
 Where we live is a big agricultural area, and there are tons of wineries and a few apple orchards, we thought doing something with the local producers of apples would be more interesting and fun for us.

 Can you talk about actually starting Two Broads?
 What were those first few years like?
 What were some early challenges?